Things to Think About in a Post-Roe World: Attitudes and Practices in this Providential Moment

 The person holding an anti-abortion (aka anti-death) position would like to see fewer pregnancies terminated.
 This is not too far from the statement made by former President Bill Clinton that abortions should be “safe, legal, and rare.”
 (Emphasis on the word “rare.”)
 I am certainly anti-abortion.
 And I hope you are too.
 However, many people who say they are pro-life are actually anti-abortion, which is not the same.
 What do I mean by this?
 Read on.

-To be pro-life is much more than wanting abortion to be rare or illegal.
+To be pro-life in a post-roe world is much more than wanting abortion to be rare or illegal.
 It should mean that you want more life, more babies — that is, kids, kids, and more kids.
 As I mentioned earlier, for a married Christian couple today, this is a literal walk of faith.
 Modern-day couples have erroneously convinced themselves that the number of arrows in their quiver is in their control.
 I’m not going to deny that technologies exist, which makes this illusion seem real.
 However, I believe that one of the most pro-life, Genesis 1 things a Christian couple can do is to give this area of their life back to God and see how many children He would like to send them.
 After all, they are a heritage from the LORD, a literal reward (Psalm 127:3).
 Wouldn’t you like to receive as many blessings as God would see fit to give you?
 Speaking from experience, it was a walk of faith — one of the most exciting, sanctifying, humbling, and rewarding journeys of my life.